An Overview Of The National Interest Waiver

-If you would like a free evaluation of an application for a self-sponsored National Interest, Outstanding Professor/Researcher or Extraordinary Ability petition, please email Adam Green the following items:
+If you would like a free evaluation of an application for a self-sponsored National Interest, Outstanding Professor/Researcher or Extraordinary Ability petition, please email Paul Herzog the following items:

 1. Updated Curriculum Vitae or resume.
 Please include your email and home, work and cell numbers so that we may contact you.
 Please also include any U.S. government-funded projects on which you are working and the grant numbers, if applicable.
 In particular, the extraordinary ability and national interest applications are more favorably viewed if you are working on government-funded projects.
 Make sure you include all of your publications.
 If you have been asked to serve as a publications reviewer, or as a judge of the work of others, please include that information as well.